Ceramic Dictionary

 Method: Roll out a slab of clay to the desired thickness, cut it into strips to the width needed for the height of the walls.
 Stand it up and put it round what you are going to make a mold of, leaving enough space, height and widthwise to form the mold.
 Join the ends of the wall when they meet.
 Put a coil of clay round the inside and outside where the different parts join, especially walls, floor and corners and push it in and round it off.
 This will strengthen and hold the walls in place and stop plaster from escaping underneath.

 Plaster of Paris: Put water into a bucket and add the plaster, stirring all the time to get rid of lumps.
 In about 3 minutes it will start to thicken.
 When it gets to the right thickness and is like a thick heavy cream, pour it over the prepared clay.
-Let it spread round and up to the height of the walls, pouring slowly so it enters into all the small spaces and also avoids putting too much pressure on the walls.
+Let it spread round and up to the height of the walls, pouring slowly so it enters into all the small spaces and also to avoid putting too much pressure on the walls.
 When full, level out the top and leave it to dry.

 To separate mold and clay: Take the walls off and turn it the right way up.
 Pull out the clay and when separated, wash and clean each part of the mold.
 Scrape off any bits of plaster that have run under the clay and formed rough edges.
 Name and number each piece clearly with paint.

-ca: MOTLLE: 4a de dues peces o més
+ca: MOTLLE: 4a De dues peces o més

 Click on the title to see more images